ModernizationDigital/playbook-3/_playbook/containers-saas-choose.md

 <details open>
 <summary>3.
 Browsers and Mobility.</summary>
 <p>
 <strong>Browers:</strong> You want to think about your saas behavior in different browsers.
-We can't foresee the future, but think about how different products work in Chrome vs Explorer.
+We can't foresee the future, but think about how different products work in Chrome vs Explorer.<br>
 <strong>Devices:</strong> Test or review the saas product on andriod and ios devices.
 It would be rare to be able to determine which product your end user will have. <br>
 <strong>Responsive:</strong>  Is your application simple enough that your user will use their mobile device?
 Or is it intensive/extensive enough that they will only use desktop.
 Unless you answer definitively to these two questions, you may need to have a responsive/ adaptive design.
 </p>